-3 Even when the comparison is between veterans with and without combat exposure there is the possibility that people who choose military occupations with a high probability of combat exposure are systematically different from other soldiers.
+3. Even when the comparison is between veterans with and without combat exposure, there is the possibility that people who choose military occupations with a high probability of combat exposure are systematically different from other soldiers.

 III.
-Data
+DATA

-Our primary data source is the NHIS from the years 1974 to 2004.
-The NHIS is a nationally representative survey of the non-institutionalized population of the 50 states and the District of Columbia.
+Our primary data source is the NHIS from the years 1974-2004.
+The NHIS is a nationally representative survey of the noninstitutionalized population of the 50 states and the District of Columbia.
 It includes comprehensive questions on demographic characteristics, general health status, and the prevalence of a variety of health conditions.
-For reasons we will discuss in the following section, we restrict our analysis to the 67,608 males born between 1950 and 1952 that are surveyed between 1974 and 2004.
-Due to the significant changes in the questions included in the survey we separately analyze the following periods: 1974-1981, 1982-1996, and 1997-2004.
-Separating the analysis in this fashion also makes it possible to see how the health differences between veterans and non veterans evolve over time.
+For reasons we discuss in the following section, we restrict our analysis to the 67,608 males born between 1950 and 1952 who are surveyed between 1974 and 2004.
+Due to the significant changes in the questions included in the survey, we separately analyze the following periods: 1974-1981, 1982-1996, and 1997-2004.
+Separating the analysis in this fashion also makes it possible to see how the health differences between veterans and nonveterans evolve over time.
 We created an indicator for military service based on reported veteran status.
-It is noting that veteran status indicates that an individual served in the military, not that they were deployed to a war zone such as Vietnam.
+It is worth noting that veteran status indicates that an individual served in the military, not that they were deployed to a war zone such as Vietnam.
 We had a confidential version of the survey made available to us that includes each respondent's date of birth in addition to the variables available on the public use data set.

 We use date of birth to determine each survey respondent's eligibility for the Vietnam Era Draft Lottery.
 There were four rounds of the Vietnam Draft conducted in December 1969, July 1970, August 1971, and February 1972.
-In each round, balls marked with a specified date between January 1st and December 31st were randomly drawn out of a container.
-The first date drawn in December 1969 was September 14th.
-Therefore, September 14th was assigned the lottery number 1.
-The process continued until every day of the year was assigned a number from 1 to 365 (366 for leap years)4.
+In each round, balls marked with a specified date between January 1 and December 31 were randomly drawn out of a container.
+The first date drawn in December 1969 was September 14.
+Therefore, September 14 was assigned the lottery number 1.
+The process continued until every day of the year was assigned a number from 1 to 365 (366 for leap years).
 The Selective Service then called people for induction based on the number assigned to their birthday.
 The final number called for the December 1969 round (affecting those born between 1944 and 1950) was 195.
 This would require any male registered with the Selective Service whose day of birth had an assigned lottery number less than or equal to 195 to report for induction into the U.S. Military.
-The cut off numbers assigned by the Selective Service for the July 1970 round (affecting those born in 1951) and the August
+The cut off numbers assigned by the Selective Service for the July 1970 round (affecting those born in 1951) and the August 1971 round (affecting those born in 1952) were 125 and 95, respectively.
+There were no draftees called for service using the February 1972 round.